sfiera/mactech/displays.rst

 2. Ground each sense pin in turn, checking which other pins were pulled low in response.

-These configurations are identified by a six bit sense code ``ABCDEF``:
+These configurations are identified by a 9-bit sense code ``111-ABCDEF``:

+* 111, indicating the basic sense code, which is 7 in binary
 * A=0 if grounding sense 2 (pin 10) would pull sense 1 (pin 7) low
 * B=0 if grounding sense 2 would pull sense 0 (pin 4) low
 * C=0 if grounding sense 1 would pull sense 2 low